PascalBod/RTOS-presentation/exercises/01-HelloWorld/README.md

     ```
 15. Click the board reset button.
 Each click should display the `Hello World!` message.

+The next section, below, provides information about how the application source code is architectured.

 ## Application architecture

-When creating an empty C project, two source-code files are generated for you:
+When creating an empty C project, two source-code files are generated for you by Simplicity Studio:
 * `main.c`
 * `app.c`